FOR BALLADEER’S BLOG’S SEVENTH PLACE LUDLUM NOVEL CLICK HERE

 VILLAINS: Typical of Ludlum’s later novels there are multiple groups of antagonists.
 The main villains remain a mystery until the end of the story so I won’t spoil the identity of the people who really are behind the successful theft of Hoover’s files.

-All presidents have had such unofficial advisors who operate out of the spotlight and out of the headlines but Inver Brass and some of its members are tied in very specifically to known FDR associates.
+All presidents have had such unofficial advisors who operate out of the spotlight and out of the headlines but Inver Brass and some of its members are modeled very specifically on known FDR associates who belonged to The Room.
 As you would expect, that makes them VERY old by the time the events in The Chancellor Manuscript take place.

 Genesis: The codename for the leader of Inver Brass.
 The original Genesis is never given a name in this novel, but we’re told he passed away years earlier and his place was taken by the Inver Brass member who formerly used the codename Paris.